 My goal was to highlight a few starting points to reference when considering a move to Costa Rica.
 Take your time in deciding where to live.
 Many individuals and families rent for a short period of time in a certain area to solidify and confirm that their decision for that particular area was the right one!

 No matter where you decide to live in Costa Rica, keep in mind that this country is close to the size of West Virginia.
 The geography allows you to be anywhere in a very short period of time.
-You will always be close to a volcano and a mountain range, a beach and a dense jungle, and a big city as well.
+You will always be close to a volcano and a mountain range, the Pacific Coast beaches and a dense jungle, and a big city as well.
 Day trips are very popular.
-This is indeed one of the big positives of living here in Costa Rica.
+This is indeed one of the big positives if you decide to live in Costa Rica.

 Enjoying life in Costa Rica is a blessing.
 You may just find yourself referring back to this article in a couple of years to help you decide what part of the country you’re going to be calling home!